 Iowa Minimum Auto Insurance Requirements

-While many states require all drivers purchase liability insurance, Iowa works slightly differently.
+While many states require all drivers to purchase liability insurance, Iowa works slightly differently.
 Because of the Financial and Safety Responsibility Act, Iowa only requires that drivers prove financial responsibility following an accident.
 While liability coverage is one way to fulfill this responsibility, you can choose to do handle it in a variety of other ways.
 You can

 - Pay the other driver for damages and medical expenses with a payment plan.